-In 2020, maximum activity coincides with a waxing crescent Moon, which will set by late evening.
-This means that conditions will be ideal and there will be no moonlight to down out the meteors.
+In 2021, maximum activity coincides with a gibbous Moon, just past the Full phase.
+This means that conditions will be unfavourable as bright moonlight will drown out all but the brightest meteors.

 Meteors will become more numerous in the approach to the shower’s peak, or maximum, which occurs from October 21 to 23.

 The predicted number of meteors observable under ideal conditions, known as the Zenithal Hourly Rate (ZHR), is 20 to 25.
-In practice, you will see less than this, as conditions are rarely ideal.
+In practice, you will see less many less than this, as conditions are far from ideal.
 In some years (2006 – 2010), the Orionids have sprung a surprise by producing rates two or three times higher than usual.